Likelihood-Based Diverse Sampling for Trajectory Forecasting: Abstract

 \section{Abstract}

-\dinesh{For autonomous cars to drive safely and effectively, they must anticipate the stochastic future trajectories of other agents in the scene, such as pedestrians and other cars.
-Forecasting such complex multi-modal distributions requires powerful probabilistic approaches.
-Normalizing flows have recently emerged as an attractive tool to model such distributions.} However, when generating trajectory predictions from a flow model, a key drawback is that independent samples often do not adequately capture all the modes in the underlying distribution.
-We propose \textbf{D}iversity \textbf{S}ampling for \textbf{F}low (DSF), a method for improving the quality and the diversity of \dinesh{trajectory} samples from a pre-trained flow model. \dinesh{Rather than producing individual samples, DSF produces a set of trajectories in one shot.
-Given a pre-trained forecasting flow model, we train DSF using gradients from the model, to optimize an objective function that rewards high likelihood for individual trajectories in the predicted set, together with high spatial separation between trajectories.} \dinesh{DSF is easy to implement, and we show that it offers a simple plug-in improvement for several existing flow-based forecasting models,} achieving state-of-art results on two challenging vehicle and pedestrian forecasting benchmarks.
+Forecasting complex vehicle and pedestrian multi-modal distributions requires powerful probabilistic approaches.
+Normalizing flows (NF) have recently emerged as an attractive tool to model such distributions.
+However, a key drawback is that independent samples drawn from a flow model often do not adequately capture all the modes in the underlying distribution.
+We propose \textbf{L}ikelihood-Based \textbf{D}iverse \textbf{S}ampling (LDS), a method for improving the quality and the diversity of trajectory samples from a pre-trained flow model.
+Rather than producing individual samples, LDS produces a set of trajectories in one shot.
+Given a pre-trained forecasting flow model, we train LDS using gradients from the model, to optimize an objective function that rewards high likelihood for individual trajectories in the predicted set, together with high spatial separation among trajectories.
+LDS outperforms state-of-art post-hoc neural diverse forecasting methods for various pre-trained flow models as well as conditional variational autoencoder (CVAE) models.
+Crucially, it can also be used for transductive trajectory forecasting, where the diverse forecasts are trained on-the-fly on unlabeled test examples.
+LDS is easy to implement, and we show that it offers a simple plug-in improvement over baselines on two challenging benchmarks.
+Code is at: \url{https://github.com/JasonMa2016/LDS}